OpenKitten/MeowVapor/README.md

 .package(url: "https://github.com/OpenKitten/MeowVapor.git", from: "2.0.0")
 ```

+Add MeowVapor as a dependency via SPM and run `swift package update`.

 ## Setting up

 Add Meow to your Vapor services.
 Be sure to change the MongoDB URI to point to your server.